- Home

 The Vaccination Management System is hosted in the secure isolated cloud storage solution provided by Microsoft within the UK.
 Data is processed within the secure HSCNI network.
 Access to the systems is restricted and governed by firewalls and only known authorised user accounts can gain access.
 All data processors involved in the processing of your data are listed at Annex A and their processing is governed by UK GDPR compliant contracts, agreements and/or MoUs.

-9. Where do you get my personal data from?
+13. Where do you get my personal data from?

 Much of the data we use will have been provided directly by you when you book your vaccination appointments (or by someone who booked it on your behalf) and from clinical data entered into the system at the time of your vaccination.
 Data on other medical conditions you may have will come from other Health and Social Care (HSC) systems including GP records.
+Records of childhood influenza vaccinations administered in schools will be transferred to VMS from the NI Child Health System for school year 2023-24 onwards.

 The Vaccine Management System will receive data directly from:

-• Information you provide when booking your appointment and when attending for your vaccination;
+- Information you provide when booking your appointment and when attending for your vaccination;

-• GP Clinical Systems when they administer your vaccine or booster
+- GP Clinical Systems when they administer your vaccine or booster

-• Community Pharmacy Systems when they administer your vaccine or booster.
+- Community Pharmacy Systems when they administer your vaccine or booster.

 All SMS text and email appointment confirmation and reminder messages come from HSC vaccine to the mobile or email address supplied at booking for COIVD vaccinations.
 If attending your GP or a pharmacy for vaccination they will provide this information to you personally.

-10. Do you share my personal data with anyone else?
+14. Do you share my personal data with anyone else?

 Yes.
 To help us provide the best service for you, we will share the record of your vaccination(s) with your GP, through a secure transfer of digital data to your GP patient record system.